Women in ETA: 1937-1955 (active suppression)

 The 1950s were a period which saw support for Basque nationalism split between the PNV and ETA.
-ETA was founded in 1952 at the University of Duesto in Bilbao.
+ETA was founded in 1952 at the University of Deusto in Bilbao.
 The organizations founders were unhappy with what they saw as the failure of the Basque Nationalist Party to unify the Basque people in hatred against the Spanish state following a failed strike effort in 1952 in Bilbao.
 The seven founders believed PNV was ineffective because they were not engaging in active, violent opposition to the regime.
 ETA grew in the summer of 1953 when they recruited two smaller organizations into their own.
 In this period, the organization was known as Ekin and was dominated by students and young people.
 They began to get more members and adherents, and soon caught the attention of the Basque Nationalist Party.
 PNV invited ETA to merge with them, and negotiations for this took place between 1954 and 1957, with the original group finally agreeing to dissolve and become a youth branch called Euzko Gaztedi.
 The next two years would be filled with tension as PNV leadership and Ekin battled it out over ideological differences in their approach to nationalist goals.
 This would come to a head with ETA being formed in 1959 by Euzko Gaztedi members, who announced the split by spray painting "ETA" on walls in Basque cities.
 The group then set an original founding day on 31 July because of its significance as the feast day of the patron saint of Guipúzcoa and Vizcaya provinces, Saint Ignacio de Loyola.
 In ETA's early history, women rarely held influential positions within the organization.